 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

-The procedures contained in this policy apply to all staff, volunteers and governors and are consistent with those of Warwickshire Safeguarding Children Board (the local safeguarding partnership).
+The procedures contained in this policy apply to all staff, volunteers and governors and are consistent with statutory guidance and the locally agreed multi-agency safeguarding arrangements put in place by Warwickshire Safeguarding (WS).

 Policy Principles: